sshaw/batchlabels/README.md

 ## Usage

     batchlabels [-a auth] command label repo [commandN labelN repoN ...]
-    Add/remove labels in batches to/from GitHub issues and pull requests.
+    Add or remove labels in batches to/from GitHub issues and pull requests.

     Options
     -a --auth   repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var

-    command must be add
+    command must be add or remove

-    color is the hex color for the issue label can be one of: label, label#color, issue:label#color or issue1,issue2:label1#color,label2#color repo must be given in username/reponame format
+    color is the hex color for the issue. label can be one of: label, label#color, issue:label#color or issue1,issue2:label1#color,label2#color repo must be given in username/reponame format.

+    If no issues are given the labels are added or removed to/from all open issues.

 ## See Also